-Three Windows, Southern Utah
+Three Windows, Anasazi Ruins, Southern Utah

 The image above shows part of an ancient ruin in the wilderness of southern Utah.
 These and other ruins have remained intact for the better part of 1000 years because they are remote and difficult to access.
 Pottery shards and even miniature corn cobs grown by the residents of these structures can still be found in or around them.
 As is often the case, light bouncing upward from the sandstone canyon ledge upon which the ruin sits illuminates the ceiling more than it does the ruin walls, lending an other worldly effect to the scene.